Sh1zok/Shizok-s_Actions_System/README.md

 # config.lua(any file of .lua format)
 This is where the script's localization and settings are stored, and actions and their animations are described.

+# How to use it?
+1. Hover over the action wheel button, scroll the mouse wheel and select your action from the list.
+2. Left-click to play the action.
+3. Right-click to stop the action.

 # How do I add this to my avatar?
 1. Download the [latest release](https://github.com/Sh1zok/Shizok-s_Actions_System/releases/tag/Public).
 2. Place SASys.lua in your avatar folder.